Few catastrophic injuries are more devastating than a traumatic brain injury.

 When you or a family member suffers a serious brain injury, it can impact every part of your life, including your financial stability.
 If this injury is the result of someone else’s negligence, you may be able to recover compensation for economic damages (medical bills, lost wages, loss of earning potential) as well as intangible losses (i.e., loss of life enjoyment, loss of consortium, pain and suffering).

 The viability of a claim will depend not necessarily on how serious your injury is, but on how it was caused.
 In most cases, your injury lawyer will want to examine whether the incident involved negligence.
-To establish negligence of another party, we must prove:
+To establish negligence of another party, a brain injury attorney in Fort Myers must prove: